binaryphile/concorde/README.md

 second array, item two
 ```

-If using an unquoted heredoc, the dollar-sign needs to be escaped to
+If using an unquoted heredoc (no quotes around our marker `EOS`), the
-delay interpolation:
+dollar-sign needs to be escaped to delay expansion:

 ``` bash
 get <<EOS